Many varieties of tea contain beneficial compounds like flavones and catechins, which could support weight loss and fat loss.

 Although the ingredients and formulations of herbal teas can vary significantly, some studies have found that herbal teas may help with weight reduction and fat loss.

-Rooibos tea is a type of herbal tea that may be especially effective when it comes to fat burning (20).
+Rooibos tea is another type of herbal tea that may be especially effective when it comes to fat burning.

-One test-tube study showed that rooibos tea increased fat metabolism and helped block the formation of fat cells (21).
+In fact, a 2014 test-tube study showed that rooibos tea increased fat metabolism and helped block the formation of fat cells (

 However, further studies in humans are needed to look into the effects of herbal teas like rooibos on weight loss.

-Summary: Though research is limited, some studies have found that herbal teas, including rooibos tea, may help reduce weight and increase fat loss.
+Though research is limited, some studies have found that herbal teas, including rooibos tea and hibiscus tea, may help reduce weight and increase fat loss.

 Though many people drink tea solely for its soothing quality and delicious taste, each cup may also pack many health benefits.